DataDog/documentation/content/en/developers/ide_integrations/idea/_index.md

 {{< img src="/developers/ide_integrations/idea/separate-flamegraph-by.png" alt="Use the tooltip button to separate frames by method or line number" style="width:40%;" >}}

-### Datadog Insights
+### Source Highlighting

-When a Profiling tab is active, Datadog Insights adds code highlights to the source code editor margin.
-The Datadog plugin displays an icon in the editor margin and highlights code based on the active Profiling data.
+When the Continuous Profiler tab is active, the plugin adds code highlights to the source code editor margin.
+For Top Methods an icon appears in the editor margin, and line-level highlights appear in the code based on the active Profiling data.
 - Hover over the icon to see more information.
 - Click the icon to open the top list Profiling tab or open Profiling in Datadog.
   {{< img src="/developers/ide_integrations/idea/interest-options.png" alt="Click the Datadog icon to open the Profiling data in a tab or in Datadog" style="width:100%;" >}}